Morpher-io/uspd_website/contracts/README.md

    - Track last price update timestamp for each position
    - Advantage: O(log n) updates when needed
    - Challenge: Heap maintenance and ensuring accurate ordering when needed
+   - Scaling: O(log n) operations for updates and queries, practical for thousands of stabilizers but gas costs increase logarithmically

    d. **Merkle-Proof Verified Ordering**:
    - Calculate stabilizer positions and ratios off-chain based on current ETH/USD price